Farewell Waltz (film)

-Farewell Waltz (German: Abschiedswalzer) is a 1934 German musical drama film directed by Géza von Bolváry and starring Wolfgang Liebeneiner, Richard Romanowsky and Hanna Waag.
+Farewell Waltz (German: Abschiedswalzer) is a 1934 German historical musical drama film directed by Géza von Bolváry and starring Wolfgang Liebeneiner, Richard Romanowsky and Hanna Waag.
 It is based on the life of the composer Frédéric Chopin.

 The film's sets were designed by the art director Emil Hasler and Arthur Schwarz.
 A separate French-language version Song of Farewell was also produced.